nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 In the MSA Executive General Representative election, the new General Representative tried to nominate Dilhan but had to settle for seconding in the end with Dilhan self-nominating.
 Dilhan was approved by the 4 MSC General Representatives present with 3 in favour and 1 abstaining.

-As the election for MSA Executive Divisional representative approached, Jay questioned the eligiblity of the MSA MAPS representative who had supposedly been appointed as Social Secretary by the MSA MAPS Committee earlier that day.
-The MSA Secretary had received an email from the acting MSA MAPS president, a Labor Right member and former MSA Secretary, and was confident in the representative's eligbility.
+As the election for MSA Executive Divisional representative approached, Jay asked for confirmation of the eligibility of the MSA MAPS representative who had supposedly been appointed as Social Secretary by the MSA MAPS Committee earlier that day.
+The MSA Secretary had received an email from the acting MSA MAPS president, a Labor Right member and former MSA Secretary, and was confident in the representative's eligibility.
 However, Paul disputed this and revealed that MSA Finance had confirmed only that the MSA MAPS representative was a student but had not seen proof of the appointment.
-While the MSA Secretary was unable to produce the email, Jay was sent a screenshot of it from an MSA MAPS source which satisfied the chair, enough for the election to proceed for the time being.
+While the MSA Secretary was unable to produce the email, Jay was sent a screenshot of it from an MSA MAPS source which satisfied the chair Campbell, enough for the election to proceed for the time being.

 Jay was again the only candidate to nominate for MSA Executive, seconded by International.
 Voting was open for 2 minutes.
 There was some confusion from MSA MAPS over their vote.
 After the 2 minutes elapsed, 3 Divisions had voted and 1 Division had opened the voting link but not submitted a vote, which Campbell took as an abstention in the face of protest from Jay.
 The result declared by Campbell was 2 in favour of Jay becoming the MSA Executive Divisional representative, 1 against and 1 abstention.
 Without an absolute majority of the Divisions in favour, it failed.